 The remaining Diplodocus was completed, boxed, and shipped to Munich’s Staatssammlung für Paläontologie und Geologie in November and December of 1934, completing an exchange for fossils received from Germany five years previously (Carnegie Institute 1934:40).
 On arrival, however, the cast was not mounted, but instead stored in the basement of the Alte Akademie, which also housed the rest of the paleontological collections.
 The replica was long assumed to have been lost during bombing in 1944, along with the Spinosaurus aegypticus holotype BSP 1912 VIII 19.
 However the cast had been removed from the building before the bombing raid, and while the elements themselves were not destroyed, the record of where they had been moved to was lost.
 It now seems the cast was taken to an abandoned convent on the outskirts of Munich.
 It is believed that a group of hippies, holding parties in the convent during the 1960s, found some cast bones, took these home and attracted the attention of the authorities, who then discovered the crates (sources who wish to remain anonymous, pers. comm.).
 At any rate, the cast was restored to the Munich museum in 1977, but has remained in storage ever since.
 Calls for it to be mounted as one of the attractions of a new museum at the Nymphenburg castle came to nothing, partly because the museum authorities favoured a lighter and stronger resin cast over the maintenance-intensive plaster one.

 Although this was the last of the ten plaster casts created at the Carnegie Museum, the molds were to have at least one more outing.
 In 1952, J. LeRoy Kay, Carnegie’s curator of vertebrate paleontology, gifted the now decrepit molds to the Utah Field House of Natural History in his home town of Vernal, Utah (Untermann 1952).
-There they were used to create a concrete cast which was erected outside the Field House in 1957 (Untermann 1959) and stood until 1989 (Taylor et al. 2022) It is not clear what happened to the molds after this: see the extensive discussion in Taylor et al. (Taylor et al. 2022).
+There they were used to create a concrete cast which was erected outside the Field House in 1957 (Untermann 1959) and stood until 1989 (Taylor et al. 2022).
+It is not clear what happened to the molds after this: see the extensive discussion in Taylor et al. (Taylor et al. 2022).
 The concrete cast was then dismounted and repaired and used to create a second-generation set of molds by Dinolab, inc. These molds have been used to create third-generation Diplodocus casts, and also to supply missing elements for the AMNH’s rearing Barosaurus mount (Taylor et al., in prep.)

 See Table 1 for a summary of all the Carnegie Diplodocus casts and the original mount, in chronological order.